Hole doping and electronic correlations in Cr-substituted BaFe$_{2}$As$_{2}$

-In any case, it seems fair to conclude that the evolution of $T_{\text{SDW}}$ in the cases of MnBFA and CrBFA is not strongly dependent on the nature of the substituent atom, despite the rather distinct effects of Cr and Mn on the low energy degrees of freedom (Cr is an efficient hole dopant, Mn is not).
-Thus, the tuning of the electronic bands near $E_F$, by either Cr or Mn, is not controlling $T_{\text{SDW}}$.
+In any case, it seems fair to conclude that the evolution of $T_{\text{SDW}}$ in the cases of MnBFA and CrBFA is not strongly dependent on the nature of the substituent atom, despite the rather distinct effects of Cr and Mn on the low energy degrees of freedom, with Cr acting as an efficient hole dopant, while Mn does not.
+Thus, the electronic bands tuning near $E_F$, by either Cr or Mn, is not controlling $T_{\text{SDW}}$.
 Rather, we suggest that the scattering between the competing SDW and Néel phases derived, respectively, from the Fe and Cr/Mn spins is the main control parameter.
 This mechanism only depends on the total amount of extrinsic spins introduced in the Fe lattice, and therefore only depends on $x$.
 Some extra scattering in the case of Mn may originate from the glassy magnetic behavior introduced by Mn \citep{inosov_possible_2013} and from the fact that Mn$^{2+}$ introduces $S=5/2$ spins whereas Cr$^{2+}$ introduces $S=2$ spins, and the latter is the same spin type of the Fe$^{2+}$ lattice.